 Looking for the best restaurant to take a date in Williamsburg?
 Or, perhaps you and your honey have been together for a while and are looking to celebrate your anniversary.
 Look no further.
 With delicious food and gorgeous setting, these ten restaurants are sure to cater to your romantic needs.

 Voted by Zagat as the best restaurant in Williamsburg, Diner provides an intimate and unique setting for your romantic dinner.
 The menu is seasonal and always changing.
-Chef Rembold knows exactly what he's doing: there is never a bad choice on this menu.
+Chef Valle knows exactly what he's doing: There is never a bad choice on this menu.
 Diner is the absolute perfect place to celebrate an anniversary or special occasion.

 Five Leaves, albeit a bit cramped, is a great destination for a laid-back romantic meal.
 The Five Leaves burger comes complete with a fried egg, a pineapple ring, and a sliced beet on top.
-If you want something a little more elegant, go for a dozen blue point oysters and the moules frites, or a special entree like rabbit stew or duck.
-The bartenders here make a mean martini, and there's an interesting list of aperatifs and ports for after dinner.
+If you want something a little more elegant, go for a dozen flash fried oysters and the crispy squash blossoms, or a special entree like rabbit stew or duck.
+The bartenders here make a mean martini, and there's an interesting list of aperetifs and ports for after dinner.

 Aurora boasts a lovely interior and beautiful outdoor patio with delicious nouveau-Italian cuisine.
 The risottos will blow you away, as will the gnocchi, prepared to perfection.
 The staff will dote on you with excellent wine choices and then leave you be.
 Aurora's romantic, modern feel is a great place to spend some quality time over a delicious meal.

 Address530 Driggs Ave, Brooklyn, NY 11211, USA